ttvd/houdini-sop-color-lut/README.md

 * Place the dso in the appropriate Houdini dso folder.
   * On OS X this would be /Users/your_username/Library/Preferences/houdini/15.0/dso/

+## Supported LUT formats

+* [MagicaVoxel](https://voxel.codeplex.com/) .vox (with fallback to default .vox palette).
+* [Houdini](http://www.sidefx.com/index.php) .lut and .blut formats.
+* 1 dimensional .png image format.

 ## Usage

 * Place Color LUT SOP in your SOP network.
+* Specify path to a supported LUT file (please see the list of supported formats).
+* Specify class of attribute.
+* Specify LUT input attribute name.
+These values will be used to index into LUT.
+This can be either an integer or a float attribute.
+* Specify to optionally remove the input LUT attribute.

 ## License